WinNMP - Advanced usage and Debugging

 - Also check the server logs in

-- To see the commands used to start each service, Kill all servers and restart with
+- To see the commands used to start each service, look in

 - If nothing works, delete that configuration file, or from WinNMP\conf